donzgold/JustMC_compilator/documentation/en_US/actions/variable.md

 **Name:** Get Decorate Pot Sherd\
 **Type:** An action that returns a value\
-**Description:** It assigns to the variable material the bar of the selected side of the jug in the indicated location.
+**Description:** Gets the selected vase side shard material of the selected vase side at the specified location.

 **Usage example:**
 ```ts